Bobby Winkelman

-Robert "Bobby" Winkelman is an American singer, song writer, rhythm guitarist, and bass guitarist.
-He was a founding member of the East Bay band, "The Epics".
+Robert "Bobby" Winkelman (January 26, 1948 – December 26, 2023) was an American singer, songwriter, guitarist, and bassist.
+He was a founding member of the East Bay band The Epics.

 Career

 At age 17, the band released its AM hit single record, with its side A, "Humpty Dumpty", and side B, "Homesick", on radio station KFRC, in 1966.

 In 1967, he became a founding member of psychedelic rock band Frumious Bandersnatch.
-The band released its first, transparent, psychedelic-purple, four-song LP that year.
+While together, the band released only a three-song EP in 1968 before splitting a year later.
+Winkelman's unreleased recordings with the band would later be compiled on the A Young Man's Song (1996) and Golden Sons of Libra (2003) albums.